como-programar-el-esp8266-por-wifi-con-arduino-ota

 OTA Programming Example

 Once we have seen the ArduinoOTA library in detail in its implementation for the ESP8266, it’s time to see it all with an example.
-As usual, we are going to divide the code into files to improve reusability and maintainability.
+As usual, we are going to split the code into files to improve reusability and maintainability.

-Our main Sketch is as simple as
+Our main Sketch becomes as simple as

 #include <ESP8266WiFi.h>